anonymous0111118/De-duplication/README.md

 # Code Representation and Classification
 Run classification.py to get the trained classification model

 Note that we have released the parameters of the classification model trained on all four datasets.
+If you want to skip the training phase, you can use the parameters we trained directly.
 You can find them at ....
 # Feature Extraction
 Run get_distance.py to get the distance matrix

-In directory 'distances', you can find the distance matrixs on four datasets and calculcated by five techniques : 'BLADE', 'Tamer', 'Trans', 'D3', 'D3-prog'
+We have re-implement the other four techniques based on our four datasets.
+If you want to skip this step, in directory 'distances', you can find the distance matrixs on four datasets and calculcated by five techniques : 'BLADE', 'Tamer', 'Trans', 'D3', 'D3-prog' with their numpy files.

 # Prioritization
 Run prioritization.py to get the final result

-The results figures will be saved and you can check it.
+The figures will be saved and you can check it.